jayrajpamnani/Chapter/README.md

+Note: The project may sound generic but it's an extensive implementation and is made with considering a real life library, is you are still not convinced, then just have glance on this README file, I hope you will like it.

 **This project was completed for the course CS-GY 6083 Principles of Database Systems at New York University by Puneeth Kotha, Jayraj Pamnani, and Ilka Jean as a part of the Course CSGY-6083 Principles of Database Systems.**

-**The project's business case was provided by our professor Amit Patel**
+**The project's business case was provided by our Professor Amit Patel**

 # Chapter - Library Management System